UPDATE: Guide to Legal Research in Guatemala

 Although this issue was clarified after Guatemala’s ratification to said treaty, uncertainty still rests regarding the regulation prior to this moment.
 It can be argued that all treaties had the same status over internal law even before the entry into force of the VCLT.
 To this effect, articles 26 and 27 of the VCLT were recognized as customary international law before the VCLT came into force.
 In that sense, article 38 of the Statute of the ICJ and article 149 of the PCR support that customary international law is part of Guatemalan legal system.

-Some Ministries of State also have treaty-related powers.
-According to the Executive Branch Law, the following Ministries are charged with:
+According to the Executive Branch Law, the following Ministries have treaty-related powers:

 In Guatemala, the laws passed by Congress are known as “decrees of the Congress of the Republic”.
 In certain cases, the PCR allows the President to ratify a treaty only after the legislature has given its approval.
 Therefore, some treaties require a previous examination by Congress as a safeguard to prevent the Executive from using its treaty-making competence to introduce domestic legislation without going through the necessary legislature procedures.

-a) A law in force that requires the same majority of votes as this Constitution is affected. []
+a) It affects a law in force that requires the same majority approval as this Constitution. [ ]

-c) Whereby the State is financially committed to an undetermined amount or the amount exceeds by 1% the National Budget of Ordinary Income.
+c) It represents a financial commitment for the State to an undetermined amount or the amount exceeds by 1% the National Budget of Ordinary Income.

-e) They contain a general arbitration clause or the submission to an international jurisdiction.
+e) It contains a general arbitration clause or the submission to an international jurisdiction.